Structure your interview in a way that, even if the interview does not go as you hope, you will still retrieve some of the information you needed.

 - 4. 'Hard' questions

-Avoid double negatives, as these introduce unnecessary confusion.
-For example: ‘Isn't it true that you didn't pay the money back?’
+- > Avoid double negatives, which confuse.
+For example: “Isn't it true that you didn't pay the money back?”
 Such questions can prompt either an answer about the money, or the truthfulness of the statement.
-‘Is it true that you did not pay back the money?’ is much simpler and clearer; ‘Did you pay back the money?’ is even better.
+“Is it true that you did not pay back the money?” is much simpler and clearer; “Did you pay back the money?” is even better.

-Include confirmation questions.
+- > Include confirmation questions.
 These are questions to which you know the answer.
 They will help cover the basics, and give you a sense of the accuracy of your source.
 If your interviewee is bemused by the simplicity of the question, do not take offence.
 You do not need to but you can explain that readers need to hear about an explanation in their words, not yours.
 Note the difference between closed questions (those that invite a yes / no answer)